 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Manage the implementation of a secure network system by applying ICT tools, techniques and professional standards.
+- Design and implement a cybersecurity solution using preventive measures by applying ICT tools, techniques, and professional standards.